 However, parent student loans aren’t eligible for any of those payment options.
 All of Discover’s parent loans are on immediate payment plans, so you’ll have to start making full monthly payments immediately after the final loan disbursement.

 Discover does have repayment options for borrowers experiencing financial issues.
 For example, borrowers may be eligible for a temporary loan deferment or payment extension.
-And Discover offers loan discharges for borrowers that pass away or become totally and permanently disabled.
+And Discover offers loan discharges for borrowers who pass away or become totally and permanently disabled.

 What they don’t offer